staaankey/SokobanGame/README.md

 # Sokoban game in Python

 The game rules you can find on Wikipedia.
+[Click here](https://cutt.ly/Kj9gong)

 ## Installation
 1. Install Python 3.x